notoriousnapper/masterscript/misc/set-priorities/README.md

 --> given a config.yml file, set configuration and update "writeAndFormat" - to pick up --> Error Solving for that file

+1.2 Bake in Questions that will make Goals "SMART"
+1.3 Add AppleScript that will Format Goals & Template To make it easier 1.4 Possible add feature to make yourself accountable for goals (and share with a friend)

 [IN-PROG] 1.
 Randomizing order of "Congratulations", adverbs, and response statements (pull from internet)
 2. Formatting output (low imp)
 3. Have it enabled to take 0-3 goals at a time